Poetry Connections India

-Poetry Connections is a series of translation workshops run by Literature Across Frontiers in collaboration with our partners, bringing together writers from Europe with poets from other linguistic and cultural backgrounds to translate each other’s poetry.
-So far Poetry Connections has taken place in Turkey, Morocco and India and has brought together poets from those countries with European poets writing in a variety of different languages.
+Poetry Connections is a series of translation workshops run by Literature Across Frontiers in collaboration with our partners bringing together poets from Europe and other regions to translate each other’s work.
+So far, the workshops have taken place in Algeria, Egypt, Iraq, India, Malaysia/Singapore, Morocco and Turkey – in addition to a number of other locations in Europe – and have brought together poets from those countries with European poets writing in a variety of different languages.

-Working through a ‘bridge’ language such as French or English the poets learn about the literary traditions and contemporary contexts in which each of them writes.
-They explore the microcosm of each literary text, as well as wider issues of translation practice.
+Working through a ‘bridge’ language – mostly English – the poets learn about the literary traditions and contemporary contexts in which they write and gain a unique insight into a culture through its poetry.
+At the same time, they explore the microcosm of each literary text, as well as wider issues of translation practice.

 In India, we have so far held workshops since 2009, in the following locations: Neemrana Fort in Rajastan, Adishakti residency near Pondicherry, Santiniketan in cooperation with Kolkata Literary Meet, Hyderabad in cooperation with the Hyderabad Literary Festival, Chandigarh in cooperation with the Chandigarh Literature Festival, Koch in cooperation with the Kochi International Book Festival and in Kozikhode in cooperation with Kerala Literature Festival.
 Following the workshop, the poets always appear in venues and festivals in other locations.
 So far readings and performances resulting from our poetry translation workshops in India have taken place in Chandigarh, Chennai, Delhi, Jaipur, Kochi, Kolkata, Kozikhode, Hyderabad, Mumbai, Pune, Thiruvananthapuram and Thrissur.